How Your Body Breaks Down Alcohol

 Where does this biochemistry take place?
 The vast majority of the alcohol you drink is processed by your liver after it is absorbed into your bloodstream from your gut.

-The basic path of alcohol through your body is:
+The basic path of alcohol through the body is:

 - Ingestion in your mouth